Walking Break in Connemara

 For more experienced hikers and walkers, Connemara is home to some world class experiences which include the Glencoghan or Derryclare Horseshoe, which has a starting point approximately 50 minutes away on the N59 to Clifden.

 The Maumturk Mountains start at Maam Cross which is circa 30 minutes from the Connemara Coast Hotel and include several moderate to high level walks, climbs and hikes.
-A moderate one that all the family can do is Maimean, which can be accessed after Recess.
+A moderate one that all the family can do is Maimean, which can be accessed before Recess.
 A sizable lay by can accommodate several cars where you can then access the hike via a gate (make sure to close after you) which proceeds up the west side of the mountain range eventually reaching Leaba Padraic (Patrick’s Bed).
 It is believed that St. Patrick visited and slept in this area for a number of nights and today there is a lovely stone chapel to commemorate this legend.
 Every St. Patrick’s Day (17th March), mass is celebrated to commemorate St. Patrick, Ireland’s patron saint.

 Diamond Hill is another family favourite which is in the heart of Connemara National Park.
 This moderate hike has a good path and can be busy on good days.
 But the view is breathtaking and worth every bead of sweat.Book Now